 Another reason to consider shares is that 2020 is turning out to be a rotten year.
 From the pandemic to economic woes to outbursts of violence throughout this nation, we’ve been through a lot.
 Unfortunately, we’re only halfway through.

-As it stands, we’re facing a record-breaking hurricane season.
+As it stands, we’re facing a record-breaking hurricane season and unusual climate events.
+Honestly, who knows what surprises await us?
 While this is somewhat of a cynical play, I believe having some exposure to HD stock makes sense.

 Wheaton Precious Metals (WPM)